markur4/plotastic/paper.md

 library systematically groups the data according to the needs of statistical tests and plots, conducts visualisation, analyses and supports extensive customization options.
-In essence, `plotastic` streamlines the process, translating `seaborn` parameters into statistical terms, providing researchers and data scientists with a cohesive and user-friendly solution in Python.
+In essence, `plotastic` establishes a protocol for configuring statical analyses through plotting parameters.
+This approach streamlines the process, translating `seaborn` parameters into statistical terms, providing researchers and data scientists with a cohesive and user-friendly solution in python.

 # Statement of need